acorbe/any/README.md

 $ any emacs -nw around
 ```

+### not unique expansion
+In case the expansion is not unique, any prompts a selection menu in reverse cronological order.

 ### complex folder pattern expansion (separated by `/`)
 ```bash
 $ any cat around/demo => cat workaround/my-demo
 ```

 ## Installation